-Where air monitoring is necessary to fully assess the risk, any subsequent introduction of controls will be based on comparing results of monitoring with the exposure standard where one exists.
-Compliance with an exposure standard can be demonstrated only when the exposure of individual workers or groups of workers is known, with an accepted degree of certainty, to be below the exposure standard.
+Expert judgement and advice may be required to determine if compliance with the regulations for exposure standards is being achieved.
+Where air monitoring is required, it is often necessary to conduct a number of exposure measurements, often involving multiple workers.
+Compliance can be demonstrated only when the exposure of individual workers or groups of workers is known, with an accepted degree of certainty, to be below the exposure standard.